nedbat/coveragepy/doc/branch.rst

     coverage run --branch myprog.py

-When you report on the results with "coverage report" or "coverage html", the percentage of branch possibilities taken will be included in the percentage covered total for each file.
+When you report on the results with ``coverage report`` or ``coverage html``, the percentage of branch possibilities taken will be included in the percentage covered total for each file.
 The coverage percentage for a file is the actual executions divided by the execution opportunities.
 Each line in the file is an execution opportunity, as is each branch destination.

 The HTML report gives information about which lines had missing branches.
 Lines that were missing some branches are shown in yellow, with an annotation at the far right showing branch destination line numbers that were not exercised.

-The XML report produced by "coverage xml" also includes branch information, including separate statement and branch coverage percentages.
+The XML report produced by ``coverage xml`` also includes branch information, including separate statement and branch coverage percentages.
 Each line is annotated with